ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/resettingpasswords.md

 ![image](fastdrive/forgotpassword.PNG)

 You will then be asked to verify that you are not a robot.
-Please proceed with the capcha form if prompted.
+Please proceed with the captcha form if prompted.

 ![image](fastdrive/capcha.PNG)